shoheiyokoyama/Gemini/README.md

     .circleRotationAnimation()
     .radius(450) // The radius of the circle .rotateDirection(.clockwise) // Direction of rotation.
+    .itemRotationEnabled(true) // Whether the item rotates or not.
 ```

 ## <a name="3d-vector-rotation"> 3D vector rotation